 They are developing the medicines, "green" technologies and digital gadgets of the future.
 They employ a host of hundreds of thousands of scientists, transforming research budgets worth billions of Euros into valuable patents and successful products.

 Without a doubt, Europe's universities, technical colleges and private research institutes are international leaders when it comes to innovation.
-In the year 2012 alone, the European Patent Office (EPO) received a total of 4,514 patent applications from 843 institutions of higher education across Europe.
+In the year 2018 alone, the European Patent Office (EPO) received more than 2 500 patent applications from 510 institutions of higher education across Europe.

 The growing roster of groundbreaking achievements from European research institutes also includes winners and finalists of the European Inventor Award.
 Here are some highlights: